 Proven and rechargeable Li-ion batteries are built in the Li-Ion PowerPack™ for AUVs and other vehicles.
 The SmartBMS™ observes the battery and delivers data to the AUV host system.

-- Underwater equipment such as condition monitoring stations
+- Underwater equipment: condition monitoring stations

 - Smart sensor power supplies